-From Santiago Calatrava’s Oculus to the Louvre Abu Dhabi by Jean Nouvel, these modern architecture buildings go above and beyond their vertical height in redefining the ever-changing world of architecture.
+From Santiago Calatrava’s Oculus to the Louvre Abu Dhabi by Jean Nouvel, the best modern architecture projects go above and beyond their vertical height in redefining the ever-changing world of architecture.

 The design of office buildings, museums, airports, train stations, and homes cannot always be innovative.
 However, much of architecture consists of those simple structures necessary for cities to grow and humanity to advance.

-Culture progresses in fits and starts, never advances.
+Culture progresses in fits and starts and never advances.
 Furthermore, to observe a revolutionary work of architecture is to journey to the near future.
 These are the 10 best modern architecture projects.

 432 Park Avenue (2015) by Rafael Viñoly – New York